 If an emergency or conflict arises, please reach out to your fellow classmates to receive any information you may have missed in class.

 Lateness/Leaving Class Early

 Prompt attendance is expected from all students.
 If you are more than 15 minutes late, you will not be allowed into class and it will be considered an absence.
 If a student leaves class more than 15 minutes before the official end time, this will be considered an absence.
 Students are expected to be present for the entire class.
 Instructors must enforce this administrative rule, and students who argue or plead to be let into class will not be tolerated.

 As a student, it is important for you to see longform improv and sketch comedy in action.
-You are required to see AT LEAST two improv shows (for 8-week improv classes) or two sketch comedy shows (for 6-week sketch writing classes) at The PIT before your class is complete.
+You are required to see AT LEAST two improv shows (for 8-week improv classes), two sketch comedy shows (for 6 or 8-week sketch classes), or 2 stand-up shows or open mics (for 6-week stand-up classes) at The PIT before your class is complete.
 Time will be devoted at the beginning of each class to discuss shows your class has been attending.
 A student ID will be given at the first class to allow you to see shows for $1 (room permitting).
 If you fail to meet these requirements you will not be permitted to continue on to the next class level.

 House Team Placement

 Participation in or completion of improv courses does not guarantee placement on a PIT house team.

 The PIT’s classes are held in a supportive, non-threatening and creative environment.
 In order to achieve this, students are asked to agree to certain rules in regards to course conduct before enrolling.
 Inappropriate conduct includes, but is not limited to:

 - Consumption of drugs or alcohol during class, destruction of physical classroom space, including but not limited to walls, chairs, lights, restrooms and doors

 - Inappropriate verbal, physical or sexual conduct with other students or the course instructor